About the Ceremonies

 Please make sure you keep your contact details up to date on your Student Records Online as well as informing your department in order to ensure information regarding your graduation is sent to the correct place.
 If you think you may no longer have access to your Warwick email by the time you will receive an invite, please contact us with your personal email address and we will update your records.

-No. If you cannot make the date and time of the ceremony that your course is assigned to, you have the option to defer your graduation ceremony to a future ceremony (although you cannot defer beyond one year), or, you can choose to graduate in absentia and receive your certificate in the post or request that it is held for collection from Student reception.
+No. If you cannot make the date and time of the ceremony that your course is assigned to, you have the option to defer your graduation ceremony to a future ceremony (although you cannot defer beyond one year), or, you can choose to graduate in absentia and receive your certificate in the post or request that it is held for collection from Student Services.

 Not necessarily.
 Due to the proximity of examination boards and ceremonies it is usual to send out graduation invitations BEFORE results are known.